maaku/webminer/README.md

 # Performance

 Unlike the official Webcash miner which is written in unoptimized Python, webminer is written in hand-tuned C++ and uses x86 vector SIMD extensions to accelerate SHA256 calculations.
-On this author's Intel CPU the official Python miner is able to achieve approximately 12.5 khps.
-A single-threaded webminer instance on the same machine is able to mine approximately 1445 khps, for a total speedup of over 115x.
+On this author's Intel CPU the official Python miner is able to achieve approximately 15.5 khps.
+A single-threaded webminer instance on the same machine is able to mine approximately 22.65 Mhps, for a total speedup of over 1460x.

 Further optimizations are possible, and will be implemented in time.